 “Contracts were agreed with suppliers without testing the market through a competitive tendering process, and the contracts themselves were weak.” [changes went undocumented and tens of millions of pounds cannot be accounted for]

 Advice on managing projects exists – but was ignored

-"Financial management was almost non-existent.
-The project did not have a dedicated5 years after launch systems are still not in place
+“Financial management was almost non-existent.
+The project did not have a dedicated

 financial team until 2007 and no-one was actively monitoring the budget.

 “As a result, NOMS cannot provide the detail to say what the £161m used to October 2007 was spent on, although can say in broad terms that EDS was paid £87m and the remainder went on a combination of payments to other suppliers and NOMS costs.”